Skip to main content

 I-Bond vs. HYSA vs. Treasury Bills (2026 Comparison)

 In the current rate environment (2026), HYSAs and Treasuries offer higher nominal yields than I-Bonds.
-I-Bonds shine when inflation spikes above the HYSA/Treasury yield β as happened in 2021-2022.
+I-Bonds shine when inflation spikes above the HYSA/Treasury yield.
+As happened in 2021-2022.
 Their role in a portfolio is inflation insurance, not maximizing current yield.

 When I-Bonds Make Sense